porres/pd-else/README.md

 ​	Special thanks to Flávio Luis Schiavoni, for helping me out in a few things when I first started coding and collaborating with the objects: [median~] and [keyboard].

-​	I'd also like to thank my cyclone buddies Derek Kwan and Matt Barber, cause I started learning how to code externals with them as part of the cyclone team.
+​	I'd also like to thank my Cyclone buddies Derek Kwan and Matt Barber, cause I started learning how to code externals with them as part of the cyclone team.
 Other developers of cyclone need to be praised, like Czaja, the original author, as I did steal quite a bit from cyclone into ELSE.
 I'd like to give a special thanks for Matt Barber for developing the "magic" in cyclone that I'm using here and also collaborating to ELSE with the objects: [float2bits], [brown~], [gray~], [perlin~] and [pinknoise~] .

-​	For last, I need to thank my buddy Esteban Viveros for helping with the compilation of ELSE for Camomile.
+​	For last, I need to thank my buddy Esteban Viveros for helping with the compilation of ELSE for other systemas as well as ELSE for Camomile.

 --------------------------------------------------------------------------